Skip to main content

 Monitoring greenhouse gas emissions

-The Greater London Authority monitors London’s greenhouse gas emissions and publishes its results in the London energy and greenhouse gas emissions inventory (LEGGI) annually.
-The latest data, for 2022, was published in November 2024.
+The Greater London Authority monitors how much greenhouse gas London produces every year.
+It shares this information in a report called the London energy and greenhouse gas emissions inventory (LEGGI).
+The latest report, published in November 2024, shows data for 2022.

 LEGGI reports on five sectors: